Buy Currency

 Where can I buy Cape Verde currency?

 Cape Verdean escudos are not available for purchase outside of Cape Verde.
-You will need to bring either British pounds or euros with you to exchange for Cape Verdean escudos when you arrive.
+Euros are usually accepted to exchange for Cape Verdean escudos when you arrive.

 Can you use euros in Cape Verde?

-Although the euro is not the currency of Cape Verde, it is widely accepted.
+Although the euro is not the official currency of Cape Verde, euros are widely accepted in the country.

 There is a fixed rate of exchange between the euro and the Cape Verdean escudo, so you don’t need to worry about currency exchange fluctuations when bringing euros.